 SteelSeries Siberia v2

 While HyperX is the crowned king of gaming headsets, the other competitors are not far behind.
 Especially products by SteelSeries and Sennheiser are used by a large amount of players.
 So while it may be true that a combo solution of regular headphones and a mod microphone gives the best audio experience.
 There are still great – and cheaper – alternatives available.

 Most Used Manufacturer

 Like every hobby, playing games competitively and at the highest levels can be expensive.
 At least chosing the best monitor, mouse, mousepad, keyboard and headset is a little bit easier now.
-You can find our three most chosen in our listing below.
+Our recommendations change constantly so please feel free to check them regularly.
 Thanks for reading.